rdkcentral/rdkservices/Network/doc/NetworkPlugin.md

 <a name="method.isConnectedToInternet"></a>
 ## *isConnectedToInternet <sup>method</sup>*

 Whether the device has internet connectivity.
-Depending on the number of endpoints, this API might take up to 10s to validate internet connectivity.
+This API might take up to 2s to validate internet connectivity.

 ### Parameters